 - St Andrew’s Hospital

-You will be asked to lie on an x-ray table for a preliminary abdominal X-Ray.
-The X-Ray will confirm the preparation has adequately cleared the bowel.
+You will lie on an x-ray table for the first abdominal x-ray.
+The x-ray will be used to make sure the bowel preparation has cleared the bowel.

-A short, flexible, lubricated tube will be placed into your rectum.
-Tape will be placed on the skin to secure the tube in place.
+A short, flexible, lubricated tube will be inserted into your rectum.
+Some tape will be placed on the skin to secure the tube in place.
 Sometimes a small balloon may be inflated to prevent the tube from falling out.

 Barium liquid is passed through the tube and into the bowel.
-This may give you some urgency to use your bowel which you must resist.
-Once the bowel has been adequately filled it is partly drained out.
-A small volume of air is then introduced to the bowel using the same tube.
-You will be asked to move on the table into a variety of positions while X-Rays are taken using live images.
-The Radiologist will need to make sure that your bowel is well coated with the mixture.
-The air will make you will feel pressure like you need to use your bowels again, but it is important to try to hold the liquid and air inside.
-There may be some discomfort during the procedure like a belly ache.
-As soon as the X-Rays have been taken the air will be released in a controlled manner.
-The tube will then be removed and you will be able to go to the toilet.
+This may give you some urgency to use your bowel, which you must resist.
+Once the bowel has been adequately filled, it is partly drained out.
+A small amount of air is then introduced to the bowel using the same tube.
+You will be asked to move on the table into a variety of positions while x-rays are taken.
+The radiologist will make sure that your bowel is well coated with the mixture.
+The air will make you will feel pressure; like you need to use your bowels again, but it is important to try to hold the liquid and air inside.
+There may be some discomfort during the procedure, like a belly ache.
+As soon as the x-rays have been taken, the air will be released in a controlled way.
+The tube will be removed, and you will be able to go to the toilet.
 A bowel motion in the toilet will provide some immediate relief.

 Before your Scan

-You will need to collect a bowel preparation kit from one of our departments.
-This kit requires you to follow a special diet the day prior to your booking and consume a laxative drink to clear your bowel before the procedure.
-You must follow the instructions given to you precisely. lf any of the preparation instructions are unclear, or if you have had previous problems with a similar procedure, please contact us directly. lf you are a diabetic, you must contact us prior to your appointment.
+You will need to collect a bowel preparation kit from one of our clinics.
+This kit requires you to follow a special diet the day before your booking and consume a laxative drink to clear your bowel before the procedure.
+You must follow the instructions precisely.
+If you find the preparation instructions unclear, or if you have had previous problems with a similar procedure, please contact us.
+If you are a diabetic, contact us before your appointment.
 Please take any normal medication with a sip of water during the preparation period.

-Despite the fact that you have been to the toilet following the examination, there may still be a significant amount of fluid and air remaining in the bowel.
-For this reason, we recommend you stay near a toilet for the next 4 – 6 hours.
-It is best to visit the toilet even if you think it is only wind.
+Despite the fact that you have been to the toilet after the examination, there may still be a lot of fluid and air remaining in the bowel.
+For this reason, we recommend you stay near a toilet for 4 – 6 hour after the procedure.
+It is best to go to the toilet even if you think it is only wind.
 Some people feel some cramping discomfort for a short time.